-Flotation test work was carried out at SGS Lakefield and other international laboratories with over 150 individual flotation tests using several types of collectors, depressants and considered thrifting of physical flotation conditions.
+Flotation test work was carried out at SGS Lakefield and other international laboratories with over 160 individual flotation tests using several types of collectors, depressants and considered thrifting of physical flotation conditions.
 SGS Lakefield has extensive experience in mineral processing of rare earth deposits.

 Flotation is the key step in beneficiation of the xenotime-mineralised ore.
 The earlier test program compared upgrades and recoveries of XRF and XRT products through direct flotation followed by magnetic separation, and through magnetic separation followed by flotation.
-The test program was further amended to include flotation tests directly on the fresh, low-grade sample, by-passing initially planned XRT and XRF sorting.
+The test program was further amended to include flotation tests directly on the fresh, low-grade samples representing future run-of-mine grades.